mixpanel/docs/pages/docs/orgs-and-projects/project-migration.md

 - **Understanding the Scope:** Assess your data sources and define the objectives of your project migration.
 - **Planning and Preparation:** Establish a clear plan, and identify which data is critical to your business.
-- **Execution:** Follow our step-by-step guidance on on effectively migrating and validating data.
+- **Execution:** Follow our step-by-step guidance on effectively migrating and validating data.
 - **Post-Migration Review:** Validate our checklist of best practices for ensuring data integrity, migrating saved entities, and addressing any issues that arise.

 This guide will help you navigate the process, minimize risks, and streamline your data consolidation efforts, leading to more informed decision-making and better alignment across your organization.